This payroll terms glossary contains the most comprehensive collection of definitions of various payroll terms & compliance terms on the internet.

 E.g. If a company was managing payroll using spreadsheets earlier and now wants to use a payroll software, it will have to upload its old payroll data of previous years (legacy payroll data) into the software so that it can view complete data in one place.

 Most payroll software companies charge an additional fee for storing legacy payroll data and therefore, you should specifically enquire about the price before finalizing any payroll vendor.

-Payroll Outsourcing – Payroll Outsourcing or Managed Payroll Service, means hiring external firm or agency to manage all payroll related functions of the company such as salary calculation, compliance management, or answering employees’ queries.
+Payroll Outsourcing – Payroll Outsourcing or Managed Payroll Service, means hiring an external firm or agency to manage all payroll related functions of the company such as salary calculation, compliance management, or answering employees’ queries.

 Businesses outsource payroll to save time & money, avoid hiring & training of internal payroll staff, increase focus on core business, etc.

-Payroll outsourcing also helps businesses in leveraging the expertise of outside payroll professionals to follow best practices in the compensation & compliance management.
+Payroll outsourcing also helps businesses in leveraging the expertise of outside payroll professionals to follow best practices in compensation & compliance management.

 Employee Life Cycle (ELC) – Employee Life Cycle covers all stages of an employee’s interaction with the company from entry to exit.

 Companies want employees to have a positive experience with them during all stages of employee life cycle such as recruitment, onboarding, career development, retention, and separation and therefore, they have well-defined processes for each of these activities.